georgmartius/vid.stab/README.md

  * Single pass filter for streaming applications(only with Transcode).
  * Virtual-tripod-mode to get a tripod experience.

 **NOTE:** This readme focuses mainly on using vidstab with Ffmpeg.
-Please see** [here](http://public.hronopik.de/vid.stab) **for information regarding installation, usage and examples for using vidstab with Transcode.
+See [here](http://public.hronopik.de/vid.stab) for information regarding installation, usage and examples for using vidstab with Transcode.
 Or contact me at georg dot martius @ web dot de

 ##System Requirements
  * A Linux-based system